sinankalkan/CENG501-Spring2021/project_Solakoglu/Sample_readme.md

 In this study authors has defined a new neural network model that includes a noise parameter to obtain realistic results.
 The authors defined their neural network theoretically and obtained numerical results compare traditional neural networks that does not use noise-pruning.
 Although their results seems to be robust.
 I observed some limitiations that have caused failure of this study.

 Firstly, authors have not shared the code with the scientific community.
 Since the paper is under peer-review authors should share their code when their study will be published.
 Second, I think that authors did not define their parameters well enough to reproduce their results.
 During my study I have struggled with obtaining true *K* value and create initial firing rate matrix to obtain covarince matrix and *A<sup>sparse</sup>* yet I failed to reproduce.
 Third at the introduction of the study authors has made me think, they modeled a neural network that has really used much detailed model.
+Given that a single neuron can be modeled as at least 2-layer ANN, the authors might have  used this structure to obtain well defined neural network model with synaptic plasticity [11,12].

-In this study authors did not share a code to understand
+In conclusion, realistic neural network models looks more complicated.
+I hope that more realistic neural networks and neuron models would be created and structured within time and computational algorithm would be improved with this progress.

 # 5. References